Sensory Integration

 • Sensory Discrimination based disorders including Praxis or planning disorders.

-What approach does Kids Matters Occupational Therapy offer for Sensory Processing Difficulties?
+What approach does Kids Matters OT offer for Sensory Processing Difficulties?

-1. Full assessment of child’s individual differences in Sensory processing, reading, writing, spelling, learning, motor skills, play, organisation and planning etc.
+1. A full assessment of your child’s individual differences in sensory processing, reading, writing, spelling, learning, motor skills, play, organisation and planning.

-5. DIR/Floor-time based treatments for deficits in the functional emotional developmental levels to help caregivers tailor their interactions and environments so as to provide the right level of sensory stimulation to a child.
+5. DIR/Floortime®-based treatment to help caregivers tailor their interactions and environments to provide the right level of sensory stimulation for their child.

 Click below to find: